You can browse the questions below to find what you are looking for.

 For those with dual registration, 20 hours per annum is required in respect to each registration, except for nurse practitioners who require and additional 10 hours of CPD.

-All of the modules provided by My Midwifery and Nursing CPD have been developed for midwives and nurses and meet all of the requirement for Continuing Professional Development activities as set out by the Nursing and Midwifery Board of Australia
+All of the modules provided by MNCPD (as part of HealthStaffEd Pty Ltd and endorsed by HealthStaffEd) have been developed for midwives and nurses and meet all of the requirement for Continuing Professional Development activities as set out by the Nursing and Midwifery Board of Australia

 For registered nurses, registered midwives and nurse practitioners, in order to maintain your registration, CPD must be undertaken and the CPD undertaken must be relevant to your ‘context of practice’.
 The amount of CPD you are required to undertake is: